bobaseb/energetically-coherent-computation/index.md

 - enhanced flow in sleep states
 - role in waste clearance

+Chemical computing
+- autocatalytic cycles in
+- cellular implementation of
+- continuous state transitions in
+- information processing in
+- molecular configurations in
+- parallel processing in
+- relationship to consciousness
+- RNA implementation of

 Chemical noise
 - in neural tissue
 - role in molecular interactions